MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

 1. Close the Notepad window.

-1. Select the windows symbol in the taskbar with the right mouse button and select **Windows PowerShell (Admin)** and run as administrator.
+1. Select the windows symbol in the bar with the right mouse button and select **Windows PowerShell (Admin)** and run as administrator.

 1. When the **User Account Control** window opens, select **Yes**.